 - Preheat a grill to high heat.

-- Place whole eggplant on grill, close lid and let char, then turn and rotate until evenly charred on all sides, and the eggplant feels soft and ultra squishy to the touch, about 10-15 minutes total.
+- Place whole eggplant on grill, close lid and let char for 3-4 minutes, then turn and rotate until evenly charred on all sides.
+Turn off one side of the grill, and place charred eggplant off the flames.
+With thte lid closed, continue to cook for an additional 10-15 minutes until the eggplant feels soft and ultra squishy to the touch.
 Alternately, if you do not have a grill, you can roast the eggplant in your oven, but you will lose that lovely smoky flavor.
 400 degrees, for 45-60 minutes until soft and collapsing on itself.

 - Set aside and let cool enough to handle, and cut in half.